 So most of the private jets from around the world, from all these people that care so much about the environment, are going to have to be ferried.

-Mean it the term is when you fly an airplane empty, deadhead it.
+I mean, the term is when you fly an airplane empty, deadhead it.

-Which means if nobody is on that plane except the crew, you got a deadhead over, and then for as long as the conference is keep it over there, then you got a deadhead back to pick up your rich passenger owner.
+You have to deadhead that plane to a nearby island where they have an airport with larger parking space, which means if nobody is on that plane except the crew, you've got to deadhead over, and then for as long as the conference is keep it over there, then you've got to deadhead back to pick up your rich passenger owner.

 You are burning fossil fuels, jet fuel, for no reason.

-Nobody aboard, you're not transporting anyway anybody.
+You're not transporting anybody.

 They are making a mockery of all this.

-Uh it's and their bodyguards and their staff and all this.
+And their bodyguards and their staff and all this.

 Well, in this case, just the crew.

-Uh oh, and the worst thing you can do on an airplane is what's called a short cycle.
+Oh, and the worst thing you can do on an airplane is what's called a short cycle.

-Anyway, as climate alarmists around the world head to a tropical paradise next week to discuss how developed nations should pay to solve global warming.
+Anyway, as climate alarmists around the world head to a tropical paradise next week to discuss how developed nations should pay to solve global warming, an inconvenient truth has emerged.

-Japan, Italy, and Spain face fines of as much as $33 billion combined for failing to reduce greenhouse gas emissions as promised under the Kyoto Treaty.
+As reported by Bloomberg, Japan, Italy, and Spain face fines of as much as $33 billion combined for failing to reduce greenhouse gas emissions as promised under the Kyoto Treaty.

 You understand what this is.